-In December 2019, the first recording of the Covid-19 virus was made in the Wuhan district of China and the virus spread to almost every country around the world.
-A high number of deaths have been recorded in the UK and around the world involving Covid-19.

-In March 2020, the UK Government introduced severe restrictions on the movement of people to try to restrict the spread of the virus in the UK and to reduce the impact on the NHS.
-These restrictions remained throughout the year, with a minor relaxation in the summer before the second wave of the pandemic occured towards the end of 2020.
+Since December 2019, when the first recording of the Covid-19 virus was made in the Wuhan district of China, a high number of deaths has been recorded in the UK and around the world involving Covid-19.
+The UK Government introduced restrictions on the movement of people to try to restrict the spread of the virus in the UK and to reduce the impact on the NHS.
+These restrictions remained in various forms and, although there are signs that the pandemic is no longer serious, the impact on our daily lives continues to have an effect.

 At all times SNAAP (Special Needs Advisory and Activities Project) followed the advice from the Government and the medical experts.
 In March 2020, SNAAP closed its clubs and activities in order to ensure the health and well-being of the children, their families and its staff was not endangered.
+However, as restrictions eased so SNAAP slowly opened its activities but always ensured the welfare of its users and staff was its top priority.

-The families fully supported the measures taken by SNAAP and communication with the families plays an important part in dealing with the side effects of the government controls.
-Since the lockdown we have been creative in opening up many clubs and activities using technology such as Zoom and other means to ensure social distancing is strictly adhered to.
+The families have fully supported the measures taken by SNAAP and communication with the families has played an important part in dealing with the effects of the government controls.
+We have been creative in opening up many clubs and activities using technology such as Zoom and other means to ensure social distancing is strictly adhered to.
 Our family support team has been working hard to ensure families receive the best advice and guidance during this difficult period.

-The effects of the pandemic can be seen throughout the economy with job losses and many employees being furloughed.
+The effects of the pandemic can be seen throughout the economy with job losses and employees being furloughed.
 The charity sector, being reliant on fund raising activities, has been severely affected and SNAAP has made great efforts to ensure that it is well placed to meet the challenges ahead.

-The Government has introduced a vaccine programme to help overcome the pandemic and is confident that there will be an economic 'bounce back' once Government restrictions are lifted.
-As life returns to normal in 2021, SNAAP will step up its activities and support for its users and will continue to work hard to ensure adequate funding is available.
+The Government's vaccine programme to help overcome the pandemic is working and there are signs of an economic 'bounce back'.
+As life returns to normal, SNAAP will continue to step up its activities and support for its users and will continue to work hard to ensure adequate funding is available.

-During the pandemic SNAAP has worked hard to maintain sufficient reserves to ensure our core activities continue for the benefit of our users and their families.
+During the year SNAAP has worked hard to maintain sufficient reserves to ensure our core activities continue for the benefit of our users and their families.